A day at York is special and racegoers choose to dress accordingly.

 2. Betting ring

-With over 300 Totepool betting points located around the course, there is always one nearby.
+With over 300 tote betting points located around the course, there is always one nearby.

-The main betting ring is situated in front of the Knavesmire Stand with an additional ring in the Course Enclosure.
+The main betting ring is situated in front of the Knavesmire Stand with an additional ring in the Clocktower Enclosure.